Chinel0/Tailwind-Traders-Power-BI-Capstone-Project/README.md

 Data Preparation and Transformation:
 Imported and cleaned data from Excel sources.
 Applied data type corrections and handled inconsistent formats.
-Filtered and refined data by excluding refunded purchases.
+Conducted data profiling to determine error, distinct and unique values, and statistical analysis Filtered and refined data by excluding refunded purchases.
 Integrated currency exchange data using a Python script to standardize values to USD.